-Select a database (see below) to find citations to peer-reviewed or scholarly journal articles on topics of interest; or select a database from the full list of more than 700 databases.
+Select a database (see below) to find citations to peer-reviewed or scholarly journal articles on topics of interest, and links to fulltext; or select a database from the full list of more than 700 databases.

 Search Journals Finder to determine which journals the library has access to and for which years.

 Use Iliad (ILL) to obtain copies of articles from other libraries.

 Research Design?
 Statistics?
 Methodology?
 Its all in Sage Research Methods Online

 Doing research in Criminal Justice often extends into other subject areas.
 For example, doing research on the topic of prisoner reentry may involve searching the business, education, psychology and social work databases: